Quasi-steady aerodynamics predicts the dynamics of flapping locomotion: Characterization of flight dynamical behaviors

 Lastly, we characterize the timescale associated with the observed exponential decay or growth of the flight speed at early times.
-Building on the analysis shown in the inset of Fig. \ref{fig:bifurcation}(b), we fit lines to the log-linear data of $v_x'(t')$ across values of $Re_f$ and associate the inverse of the slope with the decay/growth timescale $\tau'$.
+Building on the analysis shown in the inset of Fig. \ref{fig:bifurcation}(b), we fit lines to the log-linear data of $v_x'(t')$ across values of $\Rey_f$ and associate the inverse of the slope with the decay/growth timescale $\tau'$.
 Negative values $\tau'<0$ are associated with decay and hence stability of the stationary state, and positive $\tau'>0$ with growth and thus instability that drives the body into forward flight.
-The extracted data $\tau'(Re_f)$ are shown as the curve in Fig. \ref{fig:bifurcation}(e).
-These results identify the critical value $Re_f^*=25$ (vertical dotted line) below which $\tau'<0$ and above which $\tau'>0$.
+The extracted data $\tau'(\Rey_f)$ are shown as the curve in Fig. \ref{fig:bifurcation}(f).
+These results identify the critical value $\Rey_f^*=25$ (vertical dotted line) below which $\tau'<0$ and above which $\tau'>0$.
 This value matches to the upper bound for the hysteretic region as detailed in Fig. \ref{fig:bifurcation}(d), and this correspondence is understood by noting that both results pertain to the loss of stability of the stationary state.
-These findings indicate that the sign change of $\tau'$ can be used generally to identify the transitional value $Re_f^*$ that is shown here to be 25 for $M=A=1$ and whose characterization across the parameter space is taken up in the next section.
-Further, the timescale asymptotically approaches a constant value $\tau'^*$ for large $Re_f \gg Re_f^*$, and its parametric dependence will be assessed in what follows.
+These findings indicate that the sign change of $\tau'$ can be used generally to identify the transitional value $\Rey_f^*$ that is shown here to be 25 for $M=A=1$ and whose characterization across the parameter space is taken up in the next section.
+Further, for large $\Rey_f \gg \Rey_f^*$ the timescale asymptotically approaches a constant value $\tau'^*=\tau'(\Rey_f \gg \Rey_f^*)$, and its parametric dependence will be assessed in what follows.
+We are not aware of previous studies characterizing this timescale, and hence the results presented here are predictions that may be compared to the results of future experiments and simulations.